Over the last five years, the United States experienced 344 significant wildfires that killed 178 people.

 Significant wildfires by state

-Table displays count of fires deemed significant by the National Weather Service, which means they resulted in at least one fatality or injury or caused property damage.
+Table shows number of fires that resulted in at least one death or injury, or caused property damage.

 Wildfire statistics by acres burned

 An average of 70,006 wildfires per year have occurred since 1983.

 There have been a total of 2.7 million wildfires since 1983, according to the National Interagency Fire Center (NIFC).
 These fires have burned a combined 206 million acres.
 That's an average of 5 million acres per year.

 The most destructive years for fire damage were 2006, 2015, 2017 and 2020, when 10 million acres burned each year.

 The number of acres destroyed by wildfires has more than doubled since authorities began tracking fires and damage.
 In 1983, a single wildfire destroyed 55 acres, on average.
 The number of acres burned by each fire increased to 120 in 2021.